 Ibuprofen is safe to use as long as your baby was not premature (born before 37 weeks of pregnancy), was not a low birth weight and has no medical condition.
-Aspirin isn't recommended because it can be passed on to your baby via your breast milk.
+Aspirin isn't recommended as it can be passed on to your baby through your breast milk.

 Going to the toilet

 Keep the cut and the surrounding area clean to prevent infection.
 After going to the toilet, pour warm water over your vaginal area to rinse it.
-Pouring warm water over the outer area of your vagina as you pee may also help to ease the discomfort.
+Pouring warm water over the outer area of your vagina as you pee may also help ease the discomfort.

-When you are passing a stool (poo), you may find it useful to place a clean pad at the site of the cut and press gently as you go.
-This can help to relieve pressure on the cut.
+When you're passing a stool, you may find it useful to place a clean pad at the site of the cut and press gently as you poo.
+This can help relieve pressure on the cut.

 If you find passing stools particularly painful, taking a short course of bulk-forming laxatives may help.
 This type of medication is usually used to treat constipation and makes stools softer and easier to pass.
-See treating constipation for more information.

 Pain during sex

 There are no rules about when to start having sex again after you've given birth.
-In the weeks after giving birth many women feel sore as well as tired, whether they've had an episiotomy or not.
+In the weeks after giving birth, many women feel sore as well as tired, whether they've had an episiotomy or not.
 Don't rush into it.
 If sex hurts, it won't be pleasurable.

 You can get pregnant as little as three weeks after the birth of a baby, even if you're breastfeeding and your periods haven't started again.
 Use some kind of contraception every time you have sex after giving birth, including the first time (unless you want to get pregnant again).

-You’ll usually have an opportunity to discuss your contraceptive options before you leave hospital (if you've had your baby in hospital) and at the postnatal check.
-But you can also talk to your GP or health visitor, or go to a contraception clinic at any time – find sexual health services near you.
+You will usually have an opportunity to discuss your contraceptive options before you leave hospital (if you've had your baby in hospital) and at the postnatal check.
+You can also talk to your GP or health visitor, or go to a contraception clinic at any time.

 If penetration is painful, say so.
 It's not pleasant to have sex if it causes pain.
-If you pretend everything is all right when it isn't, you may start to see sex as a nuisance rather than a pleasure, which won't help either of you.
-Find out some tips on talking about sex.
-You can still be close without having penetration (for example, mutual masturbation).
+If you pretend everything is all right when it isn't, you may start to see sex as a nuisance rather than a pleasure, which won't help you or your partner.
+You can still be close without having penetration – for example, through mutual masturbation.

-Don't use an oil-based lubricant, such as Vaseline or moisturising lotion, as this can irritate the vagina, and damage latex condoms or diaphragms.
+Don't use an oil-based lubricant, such as Vaseline or moisturising lotion, as this can irritate the vagina and damage latex condoms or diaphragms.

 Look out for any signs that the cut or surrounding tissue has become infected, such as red, swollen skin, discharge of pus or liquid from the cut, or persistent pain.

 Pelvic floor exercises involve squeezing the muscles around your vagina and anus, as though to stop yourself from going to the loo or passing wind (farting).

 A small operation can be carried out to remove the scar tissue.
-This is done at least six months after childbirth, when the tissues have healed from the stretching, bruising and tearing of childbirth.
+This is done at least six months after childbirth, when the tissues have healed from the stretching, bruising and tearing.

 The operation involves neatly cutting out the scar tissue and sewing together the clean-cut edges with small stitches.
 As with all wounds, there is a small risk of infection, so keep your stitches clean at all times.